 The work of the EWC over this four year period have been immensely busy and I am proud of how the transition from the GTCW to the EWC has appeared so seamless.
 This is a real testament to the committed staﬀ of the EWC.
 It is a forward looking Body and very proactive in its work to help build and support an excellent educational system.
 The workforce register has grown to over 80,000 and it now includes school teachers, school learning support workers, FE teachers, FE learning support workers, qualified youth workers, qualified youth support workers and work based learners.
 The EWC has also developed a Professional Learning Passport and a Learning Exchange for registrants, a Research Bursary Pilot Scheme to support professional development and we oversee the standards of school teachers with our statutory responsibility for Accreditation of Initial Teacher Training programmes.
 The EWC is also leading the way nationally and internationally as it continues to work on raising its public profile by using data to influence policy and stimulate debate in the area of education.
 Our work is highly regarded, as are our opinions, in the Welsh Government and beyond.
 We are regularly consulted to support the status and the future planning of the educational workforce.

 I would encourage anyone to apply as it is a well organised and committed Board.
 The work has given me immense satisfaction.
 My advice to any individual considering applying is really quite simple:

-Would you like to receive regular e-mail updates on the Education Workforce Council and what we do?
+Would you like to receive regular e-mail updates about us and our work?